Rectangle-1-4

 Planning application submission

-Our planning application submission is due to take place in 2025 following the consultation event.
+Our planning application submission place in 2025 following the consultation event.

 04